Man on the run after stabbing 4 of his own family members at Raleigh home, deputies say

 The stabbings happened just before 10 p.m. on Gamble Drive in Southeast Raleigh near the Neuse River.

-Investigators said Carl Barkley stabbed his wife, a 16-year-old boy and two other family members.
+Investigators said Carl Barkley stabbed his wife, his 16-year-old son and two other family members.

 Barkley's wife reportedly took the weapon from her husband before he ran off.